hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed activation of hCaptcha with empty keys.
 * Fixed autocomplete of the Site Key field by LasPass.
 * Fixed form detection for Auto-Verify.
+* Fixed SendInBlue form working in the post content only.
+* Fixed auto-verify form not working on the homepage.

 = 3.3.2 =
 * Improved Beaver Builder login sequence.